HappyValleyIO/koil/docs/docs/tutorials/cypress.md

 If you already have Node 12, then feel free to skip this.

 Cypress needs Node.js to run.
-Normally, when you build a Springboard project, gradle will pull down the required node version and use it to build your front-end assets.
+Normally, when you build a koil project, gradle will pull down the required node version and use it to build your front-end assets.
 To install Node.js on your machine for use globally, we recommend using the [Node Version Manager](https://github.com/nvm-sh/nvm) to install the latest LTS version of node (`nvm install --lts`).

-Once that's done, navigate to the `src/webapp` directory in your Springboard project and run `npm ci`:
+Once that's done, navigate to the `src/webapp` directory in your koil project and run `npm ci`:

 [![npm ci running in webapp dir](images/npm-ci.png)](images/npm-ci.png)

-This installs the dependencies you need at the same version that we used when creating Springboard.
+This installs the dependencies you need at the same version that we used when creating koil.

 While `npm install` will work, it will also update a bunch of dependencies.
 In a perfect world, no breaking change would find its way into a minor version update.
 Alas, we don't live in a perfect world, and so we've found it better to use `npm ci` unless we're